Design loads for wave impacts -- introducing the Probabilistic Adaptive Screening (PAS) method for predicting extreme non-linear loads on maritime structures: Details of the Adaptive Screening (AS) method

 \section{Details of the Adaptive Screening (AS) method}

 Here, the steps of AS are briefly summarised.
 This is a shortened reproduction of the full description and formulations in \cite{VS2025}.
 Steps 1 to 6 of AS are identical to \ref{st:defind} to \ref{st:hfresp} described in \Cref{sec:pas_steps}.
 The next three steps are different.
 They are described here in general terms (for details, see \cite{VS2025}). \textbf{Step 7} estimates the sample HF distribution, by assuming that the order statistics of $\mathbf{l}^{\text{sel}}$ and $\mathbf{h}^{\text{sel}}$ are identical.
 This is a critical screening assumption that only works if a suitable indicator signal is chosen.
-It indicates that the HF distribution $[\mathbf{d}^{\text{sel}}_{H},\mathbf{h}^{\text{sel}}]$ can be estimated using $\mathbf{d}^{\text{sel}}_{H} \approx \mathbf{d}^{\text{sel}}_{L}$. \textbf{Step 8} defines a range $\mathbf{d}^*$ of PoE between 1 and 0 around $P_{\text{exp}}$, over which to estimate the HF distribution. \textbf{Step 9} constructs the surrogate HF distribution $\mathbf{h}^*$ over $\text{ln } (\mathbf{d}^*$) using single- or multi-fidelity Gaussian Process Regression (GPR).
+It indicates that the HF distribution $[\mathbf{d}^{\text{sel}}_{H},\mathbf{h}^{\text{sel}}]$ can be estimated using $\mathbf{d}^{\text{sel}}_{H} \approx \mathbf{d}^{\text{sel}}_{L}$. \textbf{Step 8} defines an exceedance probability range $\mathbf{d}^* \in [0,1]$ around $P_{\text{exp}}$, over which to estimate the HF distribution. \textbf{Step 9} constructs the surrogate HF distribution $\mathbf{h}^*$ over $\text{ln } (\mathbf{d}^*$) using single- or multi-fidelity Gaussian Process Regression (GPR).
 With single-fidelity GPR, we use the HF sample dataset $[\text{ln }(\mathbf{d}^{\text{sel}}_{H}),\mathbf{h}^{\text{sel}}]$ as input.
 With multi-fidelity MF-GPR, we use the same HF sample dataset $[\text{ln }(\mathbf{d}^{\text{sel}}_{H}),\mathbf{h}^{\text{sel}}]$ as input, \textit{and} LF dataset $\left[\text{ln }(\mathbf{d}^{\text{mcs}}_{L}),\mathbf{l}^{\text{mcs}}\right]$ from \ref{st:peaks}.
 After that, steps 10 to 12 of AS are identical to \ref{st:mpm} to \ref{st:end} of PAS again.
-Similarly as explained for PAS in \Cref{sec:pas_adap}, AS used an acquisition function to obtain one new HF sample in every iteration.
-In \cite{VS2025}, we employed an acquisition function that balanced selecting samples based on the uncertainty band of the previous iteration and drawing from the upper tail (function \textit{USMV}).
-In \cite{VS2025prads}, we explored variations of this acquisition strategy and concluded that a function that balances sampling around the acceptable probability level with upper-tail sampling is more efficient (function \textit{MVPD}).
-The latter function is used in the present study for AS, combined with MF-GPR.
-This is formulated in \Cref{eqAS:af_MVPD}, where $\overline{\mathbf{h}^*_n}$ is the normalised mean HF distribution prediction from the previous iteration.
-Similar as in PAS, the closest sample from the available MCS pool is then selected, and the new sample is added to the existing LF pool of samples for the next iteration.
+As in \Cref{sec:pas_adap}, AS adds one new HF sample per iteration using an acquisition function.
+In \cite{VS2025}, the USMV function balanced uncertainty and upper-tail sampling.
+Later, \cite{VS2025prads} showed that MVPD, which balances sampling around the target probability and the upper tail, is more efficient.
+When AS is used in this study it is combined with two initial samples, MF-GPR and MVPD (\Cref{eqAS:af_MVPD}, where $\overline{\mathbf{h}^*_n}$ is the normalised mean HF prediction from the previous iteration and $\mathbf{d}^*$ are the corresponding exceedance probabilities).
+The closest MCS sample is then selected and added to the LF pool for the next iteration, as in PAS.